 Interesting facts about Willow

-The cheetah has a very different body shape, being very narrow and lightweight with long slender limbs.
-Along with this the coat is covered in single spotted markings very unlike the leopards heavily rosetted coat.
-Paired with their distinctive tear-drop facial markings the cheetah are one of the most easily identifiable felids.
+They have a different body shape, they are narrow and lightweight with long slender limbs.
+Along with this their coat is covered in single spotted markings very unlike the leopard’s or jaguar’s rosetted coats.
+Alongside the distinctive tear-drop facial markings the cheetah are one of the most easily identifiable felids.